xackery/talkeq/README.md

 * Open the link and authorize your bot to access your server.
 * Ensure the bot now appears offline on your server's general channel

+### Configure TalkEQ

+* Start talkeq up.
+The first run, it will say `a new talkeq.conf file was created.
+Please open this file and configure talkeq, then run it again.`.
+* Edit the talkeq.conf, walking through each section and applying it for your situation.
+There are comments that help you through the process.

 ### Configure discord users to talk from Discord to EQ